Linear-Time Recognition of Double-Threshold Graphs: New characterization

-We now show that \ref{itm:some_emc} implies \ref{itm:chara_dtg}.
-Assume that for an efficient maximum clique $M$ of a non-bipartite graph $G$, the graph $G'_{M}$ is a permutation graph.
+We now show that \ref{itm:some_emc}$\implies$\ref{itm:chara_dtg}.
+Assume that for an efficient maximum clique $M$ of a non-bipartite graph $G$, the graph $G'_{M}$ is a bipartite permutation graph.

 Let $H$ be a non-bipartite component of $G$.
 Then, $H$ contains an induced odd cycle of length $k \ge 3$.
-This means that, if $H$ does not include $M$, then $G'_{M}$ contains an induced cycle of length $2k \ge 6$.
-However, this is a contradiction as a permutation graph cannot contain an induced cycle of length at least $5$.
-Thus, $H$ includes $M$.
+This means that, if $H$ does not contain $M$, then $G'_{M}$ contains an induced cycle of length $2k \ge 6$.
+However, this is a contradiction as a permutation graph cannot contain an induced cycle of length at least $5$~\cite{Gallai67}.
+Thus, $H$ contains $M$.
 Also, there is no other non-bipartite component in $G$ as it does not intersect $M$.
-Since $H$ includes $M$, $H'_{M}$ is a component of $G'_{M}$.
+Since $H$ contains $M$, $H'_{M}$ is a component of $G'_{M}$.
 By Lemma~\ref{lem:perm=sym}, $H'_{M}$ can be represented by a permutation diagram in which both $\prec_1$ and $\prec_2$ are symmetric, and thus $H$ is a double-threshold graph by Lemma~\ref{lem:key-lemma}.

 Let $B$ be a bipartite component of $G$ (if one exists).
-Since $B$ does not intersect $M$, $G'_{M}$ contains two isomorphic copies of $H$ as components.
+Since $B$ does not intersect $M$, $G'_{M}$ contains two isomorphic copies of $B$ as components.
 Since $G'_{M}$ is a permutation graph, $B$ is a permutation graph too.
-By Corollary~\ref{cor:bipartite}, $B$ is a double-threshold graph.
+By Lemma~\ref{lem:bipartite}, $B$ is a double-threshold graph.

-The discussion so far implies that all components of $G$ are double-threshold graphs and exactly one of them is non-bipartite.
-By Corollary~\ref{cor:component}, $G$ is a double-threshold graph. \end{proof}
+Now we know that all components of $G$ are double-threshold graphs and exactly one of them is non-bipartite.
+By Lemma~\ref{lem:bi-and-nonbi-components}, $G$ is a double-threshold graph. \end{proof}